near/NEPs/specs/Standards/Tokens/FungibleTokenMetadata.md

 **Fields**:

-- `version` is a string and is open for interpretation.
-That is to say, conventions will likely arise but are not enforced.
-It's not necessarily using semantic versioning.
-There may, for instance, be a benefit in having a version prefix/suffix specificially for wrapped or bridged tokens.
+- `spec` is a string and should be `ft-1.0.0` to indicate that a Fungible Token contract adheres to the current versions of this Metadata and Core spec.
+This will allow consumers of the Fungible Token to know if they support the features of a given contract.
 - `name` is the human-readable name of the token.
 - `symbol` is the abbreviation, like wETH or AMPL.
 - `reference` is a link to a valid JSON file containing various keys offering supplementary details on the token.
 (For example: "/ipfs/QmdmQXB2mzChmMeKY47C43LxUdg1NDJ5MWcKMKxDu7RgQm", "https://example.com/token.json", etc.)